ashishgir/ClimateAnalysis/README.md

 monitor the day wise changes in the climate from many years.
 MapReduce algorithm is used to create a table also.

 # Cumulative Sum Method(CUSUM)
+Cumulative Sum method [3] is use to find drastic changes in the mean value of quantity of interest.
+Here cumulative sum method is used to monitor the changes in the climate.
+For ‘n’ data points X1, X2,…, Xn, calculate average by equation as follows:
+ X¯ = X1 + X2 + . . . + Xn
+The Cumulative Sum value SI is calculated by the equation:
+ SI = Si−1 + Xi − X¯ for i = 1, 2, …, n
+ where consider, S0 = 0
+Calculate maximum and minimum, by equation given in below :
+ S_max = max i=0, 1,..., n Si
+ S_min = min i=0,1, ..., n Si
+Find S_diff values to detect the changes in cumulative sum value SI, by equation as :
+ S_diff = S_max – S_min